Diabetic Foot Assessment?

 If you are Diabetic and have not seen a podiatrist, we would encourage you to book an appointment to have them checked over.
 They are equally as important as your eyes and teeth, which we all get regularly tested.

 Do you need a Diabetic Assessment?

-Here at Gosforth Physio & Wellness we have highly qualified experts who can provide a comprehensive diabetic foot assessment for you.
+Newcastle Podiatry are our expert Podiatrists working here at Gosforth Physio & Wellness.
+James is a highly qualified expert who can provide a comprehensive diabetic foot assessment for you.

 Everybody needs to look after and care for their feet – and this is even more important if you have diabetes.